howerj/dbcc/readme.md

 received messages; the time stamp of the received message, and the status (error CRC/timeout, message okay, or message never set).
 This information could be included in the generated C code.
+* Enumeration values could be checked for and only correct values should be decoded, and encoded.
+There is more stuff that can be done with the enumeration values, along with command line options to enumeration generation.
 * A mechanism for callbacks for custom code for floating point encoding and decoding, and other callbacks in general, could be added.
 Packing and unpacking floats is done in what should be a portable, but not fast, way.